Washington State women feel the energy going into Pac-12 Tournament

 “In practice, it feels different than last year, with more energy,” said Ethridge, who hopes to convert that into a deep run in the NCAAs.

 First up, the Cougars are preparing for the Pac-12 quarterfinals.
 Tipoff is at 8:30 p.m.
 Thursday at the Michelob Ultra Arena at the Mandalay Bay Events Center.
-The third-seeded Cougars will face Utah or Cal, which face off Wednesday.
+The third-seeded Cougars will face Utah, which beat Cal on Wednesday.

-“It’s hard to plan,” said Ethridge, who noted that travel plans were made before the Cougars clinched a first-round bye.
+“It’s hard to plan,” said Ethridge, said Tuesday before she knew the quarterfinal matchup, and who noted that travel plans were made before the Cougars clinched a first-round bye.
 The team arrived in Las Vegas on Monday.

 “We’re settled in,” Ethridge said.
 “They know how to handle road trips, and they know they’re on a purposeful journey.

-Because the Cougars played Cal only last weekend, most of the preparation has been focused on Utah (17-7).
+Because the Cougars played Cal only last weekend, most of the preparation was focused on Utah (17-7).

 In the game at Utah on Feb.
 6, the Cougars trailed by 19 points entering the fourth quarter, but got within five before losing 72-66.